PhilippC/keepass2android/docs/Build.readme.md

 - Install NuGet package of your distribution
     - On Debian/Ubuntu: `apt install nuget`

-- Install [libzip](https://libzip.org/) for your distribution.
+- Install [libzip](https://libzip.org/) for your distribution for some Xamarin.Android versions
+  - This may not be relevant anymore: for example, with Xamarin.Android 11.4.99. this is not needed.
-  - Note: Xamarin seems to require `libzip4`.
+  - Some versions of Xamarin may require `libzip4`.
+If you are in this case:
     - On Debian/Ubuntu, install it with `apt install libzip4`.
     - Other distributions ship only `libzip5`.
 As a dirty workaround, it's possible to symlink `libzip.so.5` to `libzip.so.4`.
 Luckily, it appears to be working.
 For example:
       - `sudo ln -s /usr/lib/libzip.so.5 /usr/lib/libzip.so.4`